Bring the Cruise Book to Life with this Multimedia Presentation

 - Great Detailed description of Battle activities

-(Rabaul, The Gilberts, Nauru, Kavieng, The Marshalls, Truk, Carolina Islands, Tinian, Hollandia, Palau, Marianas, Pagan Isles, Bonins,
+- Described Actions: (Rabaul, The Gilberts, Nauru, Kavieng, The Marshalls, Truk, Carolina Islands, Tinian, Hollandia, Palau, Marianas,

 - Several Additional Images of the USS Bunker Hill during the World War II era (National Archives)